-No other training tool is as much simple and at the same time complete as the Flying.
-Being it suitable for everyone, for every situation and for every training need, it can undoubtedly be considered one of the most versatile tools for functional training.
-Nevertheless, if you want to get the best from it and to avoid unnecessary injuries, you have to perfectly know its base rules and principles of use.
+No other training tool is as simple and, at the same time, complete as the Flying.
+It is suitable for everyone, in every situation, and every training need.
+It can undoubtedly be considered one of the most versatile tools for functional training.
+Nevertheless, suppose you want to get the best from it and to avoid unnecessary injuries.
+In that case, you have to know its base rules and principles of use entirely.

-Having it a weight of just 1kg and a volume of 20x20cm (when the two straps are rolled up), it can be carried almost everywhere, which makes it perfect for travelling or for Personal Trainers that work in different gyms or houses.
+Having it a weight of just 1kg and a volume of 20 x 20cm (when the two straps are rolled up), it can be carried almost everywhere.
+Its weight makes it perfect for traveling or for Personal Trainers who work in different gyms or houses.

-Being easily adjustable to different workloads, the Flying is suitable for all sort of users, from beginners to advanced athletes.
+Being easily adjustable to different workloads, the Flying is suitable for all sorts of users, from beginners to advanced athletes.

-Every single exercise can be performed at different degrees of difficulty by changing the inclination of the body with respect to the anchor point or by varying the stability of the support base.
-As a result, this versatility allows to easily set the tool basing on the real possibilities of the user.
+Every exercise can be performed at different degrees of difficulty by changing the body’s inclination concerning the anchor point or by varying the support base’s stability.
+As a result, this versatility allows to easily set the tool based on the user’s real possibilities.

 The versatility of the Flying

-Thanks to the incredible freedom of movement offered by the two straps, the Flying can be also adapted to all sort of specific request or need of the user.
-Indeed, it is possible to use it for aesthetic goals, health or wellness, including general physical conditioning and to specific sports preparation.
+Thanks to the two straps’ incredible freedom of movement, the Flying can also be adapted to the user’s specific requests or needs.
+Indeed, it is possible to use it for aesthetic goals, health, or wellness, including general physical conditioning and specific sports preparation.

-Being it free from restrictions in the three planes of movement (sagittal, frontal and transversal), with the Flying it is possible to perform a great variety of exercises.
-This makes it very useful for fitness, bodybuilding, postural and post-traumatic rehabilitation but also for sports physical preparation.
+The Flying, giving freedom from restrictions in the three planes of movement (sagittal, frontal, and transversal), makes it possible to perform a great variety of exercises.
+This makes it very useful for fitness, bodybuilding, postural and post-traumatic rehabilitation, and sports physical preparation.

-A further confirmation of the Flying versatility is the fact that currently it is one of the “most understood” and most appreciated functional training tools among all the sports and fitness professionals, but also among the common enthusiasts.
-Indeed, if a kettlebell or a Si-Club can seem intimidating to those who do not know their characteristics and applications, the Flying is surely more attractive, with its straps and handles that invite you to try it even just for the sake of performing a row or a push-up with it.
+Further confirmation of the Flying versatility is that it is currently one of the “most understood” and most appreciated functional training tools among all the sports and fitness professionals and also everyday enthusiasts.
+Indeed, suppose a kettlebell or a Si-Club can seem intimidating to those who do not know their characteristics and applications.
+The Flying is undoubtedly more attractive, with its straps and handles that invite you to try it even just for the sake of performing a row or a push-up with it.

-From one side, this is certainly a point in favor of this tool.
-Nevertheless, if you want to optimize its technical features, it is essential to know at least its base principles.
-Only in this way you can obtain real physical benefits, avoiding joints overloads that can be dangerous in the long term.
+From one side, this is undoubtedly a point in favor of this tool.
+Nevertheless, if you want to optimize its technical features, it is essential to know its base principles.
+Only in this way can you obtain real physical benefits, avoiding joints overloads that can be dangerous in the long term.